 The person who certifies the application certifies that the information provided in the application is correct to the best of his or her knowledge.
-Knowingly making a false representation of a material fact in an application, or in any written statement filed in connection with the application, is a crime that is punishable under 17 U.S.C. § 506(e).
+Knowingly making a false representation of a material fact in an application, or in any written statement filed in connection with the application, is a crime that is punishable under 17 U.S.C. § 506(c).

-When completing the Certification screen, the applicant should provide the first and last name of the individual who is certifying the application in the space marked Name of Certifying Individual.
+The applicant should certify the application on-When completing the Certification screen.
+Specifically, the applicant should provide the first and last name of the individual who is certifying the application in the space marked Name of Certifying Individual and.
 In addition, the applicant should check the box that reads, "I certify that I am the author, copyright claimant, or owner of exclusive rights, or the authorized agent of the author, copyright claimant, or owner of exclusive rights of this work and that the information given in this application is correct to the best of my knowledge."
 There is no need to date the certification in an online application; the date will be added automatically when the application is received by the U.S. Copyright Office.
+See Online Registration of Claims to Copyright, 72 Fed.
+Reg.
+36,883, 36,887 (July 6, 2007).
 See 37 C.F.R. § 202.3(c)(3)(iv).

-1110.8 Contributions That Do Not Satisfy the Group Registration Requirements
+11151110.8 Contributions That Do Not Satisfy the Group Registration Requirements